All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 STEP Program DXA Analysis

-The STEP trials provide the most comprehensive DXA data for semaglutide 2.4 mg.
+The STEP trials provide the most thorough DXA data for semaglutide 2.4 mg.
 Beyond the top-line BMD results, several nuances deserve examination.

 Areal BMD (aBMD), as measured by DXA, is influenced by bone size.
 During weight loss, reduced soft tissue overlying the skeleton can affect DXA measurements through beam-hardening artifacts.
 This technical consideration means that DXA may slightly overestimate true BMD loss during significant weight loss.
 Volumetric BMD assessment (by QCT or HR-pQCT) would provide more accurate measurements but was not performed in the STEP trials.